CouldbeIDK/Ultimate-Databases/Proposal.md

  - Generates a title for your build depending on which items get chosen.

- - Ability to filter through champions.

  - In a special case where the Summoner Spell: Smite is chosen, the first item will be replaced with a “Jungle” item and this item will be chosen according to the role of the champion.

- - We will need to create a separate table just like with Boots for the Jungle items.

 ###Tools